ethereum-optimism/specs/specs/experimental/fault-proof/bond-incentives.md

 At maximum game depths, where a claimant counters a bonded claim via `step`, the bond is instead distributed to the account that successfully called `step`.

+### Leftmost Claim Incentives

+There exists defensive positions that cannot be countered, even if they hold invalid claims.
+These positions are located on the same level as honest claims, but situated to its right (i.e. its gindex > honest claim's).

+An honest challenger can always successfully dispute any sibling claims not positioned to the right of an honest claim.
+The leftmost payoff rule encourages such disputes, ensuring only one claim is leftmost at correct depths.
+This claim will be the honest one, and thus bond rewards will be directed exclusively to honest claims.